Skip to content

 3) Give Meaning to Numbers

-Numbers need to be put into perspective if you want your audience to understand their depth of it.
+Numbers need to be put into perspective if you want your audience to understand the depth of it.
 But how to deliver a presentation using numbers without annoying them?

 Steve Jobs introduced the storage size of a 5 GB iPod as “this device has 1000 songs which fit into your pocket.”
 By putting numbers into words, people can better grasp what it means.